Air Bubbles in Toilet: Causes and Fixes

 Plunge the toilet

-Given that the plumbing system is connected in the home, sealing off the drains prevents the pressure from the plunger from escaping and instead focuses it on the clog in the toilet.
+Given that the plumbing system is connected in the home, sealing off the drains prevents the plunger’s pressure from escaping and instead focuses it on the clog in the toilet.

 If your toilet burbles when the tub drains even after using a plunger, try using chemicals to unclog the toilet as in the next fix.
 You can also unclog the toilet without a plunger if you don’t have one.